 Each primary tooth typically takes between three and five days to push through the gums, and depending on the baby, this process can range from painless to downright disagreeable.
-You might notice swelling around her gums, excessive drooling (and possible accompanying dry skin), and a change in her appetite, or Baby might just seem a little fussier than usual.
-Other classic signs of teething include chewing or gnawing on things, or pulling on her ear as a way to try to relieve the pressure of teething pain.
+You might notice swelling around their gums, excessive drooling (and possible accompanying dry skin), and a change in their appetite, or Baby might just seem a little fussier than usual.
+Other classic signs of teething include chewing or gnawing on things, or pulling on their ear as a way to try to relieve the pressure of teething pain.
 Diarrhea, rashes, and fever are not signs of teething, and should be treated as possible signs of illness.

 Babies under 6 months should avoid topical, over the counter remedies like Orajel, and some parents choose to avoid them altogether.
 This is because these topical medications can be accidentally swallowed, and the numbing effect in the throat can lead to a choking risk.
 Teething can also be treated with some simple yet soothing home remedies that don’t carry the same risk.

 Go for the gums

 Because gum soreness can be the most uncomfortable symptom of teething, many parents find that gently massaging their babies’ irritated gums with a clean finger can temporarily numb the pain.

 A change in sensation can distract your baby from teething pain.
 Come mealtime, try offering your baby some chilled water in a bottle (if they have passed the six-month mark).
 You can also cool down your baby’s food by refrigerating it before mealtime, or by pressing gently on swollen gums with a finger, cool spoon, or wet gauze.